joeyguerra/joeyguerra/pages/blog/2017/team-process-framework.md

+---
+{
+  layout: './pages/layouts/post.html',
+  title: 'Team Process Framework, How We Work',
+  excerpt: "Routine enables us to move fast in a sustainable velocity.
+So we have 6 meetings during our iterations.
+It's simple, focuses on solving the <em>misalignment</em> problem, and periodical (repeats every iteration).",
+  shouldPublish: true,
+  uri: '/blog/2017/team-process-framework.html',
+  published: new Date('2017-02-01T16:43:08.111Z'),
+  image: '',
+  tags: ['team', 'process']
+}
+---
 # Team Process Framework, How We Work

 Routine enables us to move fast in a sustainable velocity.
 So we have 6 meetings during our iterations.
 It's simple, focuses on solving the "mis alignment" problem, and periodical (repeats every iteration).